avilleret/OSC2APA102/README.md

 Optionally, it’s also possible to output DMX on the UART port 1 (for teensy >= 3.x).

-There are test applications for several environnements: Max, pd, processing, which you can find in the appropriate folders.
+There are test applications for Max, pd and processing.

 # Dependencies